Helena Sousa Estevez Peppino Bande Franziska Hatz Servais Haanen Andrew Waite Roberto Tangianu Johanna Stein

 As different as the personalities, cultural backgrounds and playing styles may be - the common language of music creates a lively understanding that does not care about borders and barriers.

-See – Hear – Enjoy
+See - Listen - Enjoy

 Musicians:

-Servais Haanen (D/NL)
+Servais Haanen (Niederlande)

 The Master of Fine Sounds